 The receivables balance identifies cash that is currently owed to the company.
 Most owners will pull a receivables aging report and based on their knowledge of the customers, identify the most likely dates of payment of the invoice and via summation understand how much is going to be received this week, next week and the total over the next 30 days.
 Any customers with balances older than 30 days are given notice of potential project suspension in accordance with well drafted contract agreements.

 The Work in Progress (WIP or CIP) reflects the total debits for all active projects.
 As some piece of material or labor is incurred on the project the transaction is recorded to this account.
 These dollar values accumulate over a period of time or throughout the lifetime of the project.
 Depending on whether management uses completed project or percentage of completion methods of accounting, the account values for a particular project are then transferred to the Cost of Sales section of the Profit and Loss Statement.
-So the balance in this account fluctuates in differing values depending on circumstances.
+The balance in this account fluctuates in differing values depending on circumstances.

 Many owners confuse the total investment into project accounting by adding the contract receivables balance with the WIP balance.
 This is wrong.
 Receivables balance reflects how much is owed to the company from contracts.
 WIP reflects the current total investment in active projects.